damienteo/WDI-Group-Project-Taskmanager/README.md

 # WDI-Group-Project-TaskManager
 TaskManager is an application which helps people either source for help, or source for small jobs.
-It is done as part of Project 3 under General Assembly Singapore's Wed Development Immersive.<br />
+It is done as part of Project 3 under General Assembly Singapore's Web Development Immersive.<br />

 This is a group project.
 The other two members are: https://github.com/tengchoonhong90 and https://github.com/scottosan .<br />